eugenescodes/md-check/README.md

 - Real-time progress of link checking
 - HTTP status codes for each link
 - Summary of successful, redirected, and failed links
-- Linting errors if found
+- Linting errors if found, with line numbers and no duplicate reports for the same issue

 Example output: